dbones/dbones.github.io/_posts/2015-11-08-microservices.md

 Each Microservice can have

-- its own API (which could be HTTP, AMQP etc).
+- its own API (including the protocol ie HTTP and the style Request/Response or Publish/Subscribe).
 - its own resources (databases, files etc), which cannot be accessed by anyone else.